ramunter/masters-thesis/corridor/readme.md

 ## Agent

 The agent is a vanilla Q-learning algorithm.
+The following pseudocode is essentialy a reproduction of the actual code to make the critic pseudocode clear-

 <pre>
 <b>Q-learner</b>